 The Red Tent Temple Movement, introduced to America in 1998 by Alisa Starkweather “offers women a state of beingness rather than our continual doing mode.
 How about not do anything for a few hours?
 Or seeing what happens when we don’t have a plan or a direction?
 Are we keeping ourselves busy so we don’t feel?
 Where are we hiding in our busyness that may speak to our hearts when we finally take time to slow down?

-The Red Tent Temple Movement is a way for women to take our inner momentum, that feeling like the time is now and come forward with everything we are as women and give us a place to incubate, dream, slow down, and not have an agenda or plan.
+The Red Tent Temple offers an opportunity for women to take our inner momentum, that feeling that the time is now and come forward with everything we are as women and give us a place to incubate, dream, slow down, and not have an agenda or plan.
 And simultaneously much is waiting for us in this not knowing place but we need to make time for the empty space.
-It is also not only empty space but woman space where we can share stories, laughter, songs, food and honor our unique cycles that we experience each month in our bleeding time and in our going through menopause and the many years leading up to it.”
+It is also not only empty space but woman space where we can share stories, laughter, songs, food and honor the unique cycles that we experience as women.

 This event is a community service offering by The Coven Of The Green Fire and Leslie Moore and Jenna Kulp.

 Donations to support this event and others like it are accepted and appreciated.